 What is Advanced Standing and who can apply for this?

 Only those applicants who have completed an undergraduate social work degree within the past 7 years from a bachelors program accredited by the Council on Social Work Education (CSWE) can apply for advanced standing status.
 Acceptance as an advanced standing student is competitive, requiring at minimum undergraduate grades of B (3.0) or higher in all upper level social work courses and a satisfactory field evaluation.

 Is it possible for students with many years of experience in the field to waive some of the academic requirements for a shorter course of study?

 We recognize prior human service experience as an important strength in the study of social work and a significant asset to an application.
 However, our accrediting body (CSWE) does not permit us to provide academic credit for life or prior work experience.

 What recommendations do you have for someone who has not been a student for many years to prepare for graduate school?

 First, please be assured that the vast majority of our matriculated students successfully complete their degree requirements as planned, regardless of how long it’s been since they’ve been in school.
 Our faculty and staff are highly committed to student success.

 It’s important to be realistic about the time needed to engage in graduate study.
 Students should plan on spending at least 3-6 hours per course each week for reading, writing papers, and working with other students on group projects.
 Most grad students find their first semester to be a time of adjustment and plan accordingly.

 Prior to enrollment, students often find that taking one of our courses on a continuing education basis is helpful.
-Newly accepted foundation students can come to campus and enroll in an elective course during the summer session and/or complete the statistics prerequisite requirement prior to fall enrollment.
+Newly accepted foundation students can come to campus and enroll in an elective course if one is offered during the summer session prior to fall enrollment.
 Any or all of these can be helpful in easing the adjustment into full time graduate study.